Mobile App Development Process: 6 Steps (2023)

 How do you estimate how long will it take to make an app?

 Estimating the time it takes to develop an app requires a deep understanding of app development.
 You need to understand the technology and process thoroughly.
 You will also need to review project requirements to identify scope and effort.

 If you prefer giving an estimate on your own, we recommend following the 10/15/50/20/5 rule.
 What does this mean?
 Essentially, the average app will require a percentage of time to complete each step of the project.
 Gathering requirements and deciding on strategy will take 15% of time.
 Designing the app will take another 20% of time.
 Development time will account for 40% of time.
 Afterwards, testing will need 20% of time.
 Set aside the last 5% for the launch process and devops.
 If you need to spend 4 weeks on strategy and requirements, you can estimate that you will need 6 weeks on design.
 You will need 20 weeks on development.
 You will need 8 weeks for testing.
 Finally, you will need 2 weeks for the launch and devops.

 You may have heard that some stages in the app development process can be completed simultaneously.
 While it is possible in some projects, the general rule is that you need to stagger each step of the timeline.
 This would mean that 40 weeks of estimated time, does not mean the app will be completed in 40 weeks.
 You must account for the time for feedback and unforeseen changes.
 We recommend you add 20% – 25% to your initial time estimate.

 Some apps are overnight success stories.
 Most apps require months, even years to find that success.
 App development requires skills and a methodical approach.
-To figure out how long does it take to make an app, you need to understand the full project scope.
+To figure out how long does it take to make an app, you need to understand the full project scope and know how to create an app.
 The team you hire and the complexity of your app impact costs and timeline.

 Interested in learning more about our mobile app development capabilities or want our app developers to analyze your idea and provide an estimate?
 Contact us today to schedule a free consultation with our team.